N. Jay Sorensen, MBA RD LD

 Over the last thirty years, serving sizes have dramatically increased for consumers who eat outside of the home frequently.
 At times, it's common practice for fast food chains to offer two-for-one deals to prompt excessive consumption of their products.
 Or for a small additional price dramatically increasing the portion size by offering super size options.
 This enticement of bigger, may even be perceived as healthier, and value is to tempting for many of us to pass up.
 As a consequence we are consuming excessive amounts of fat, sodium, sugar, and most of all calories - well in excess of our body’s daily needs.

 The food service industry is aware that consumers are spending more of their food dollar away from home; always looking for the full meal deal.
 Consumers are continually faced with tempting choices when making food choices.
+Even with posted nutritional information, consumers are ignoring the numbers and ordering their favorites, at any price.
 The obesity epidemic is a testimony for all of us who are served an overload of calories each and every time you order out.

 This may all be true.
 However, severing sizes have also gradually increased at home.
 American's must realize that the large portion size trend has come to the home front; even though consumers are eating less at home.
 Many of us have become compliant with the convenience of society and feel okay with the every day overindulgence.